 We also took a local train car ride around Olden and its lakes and heard all about the history of the beautiful port.

 As a first-timer to the Fjords and sailing with Fred.
-Olsen, it was one of the best holidays we have had as a family.
+Olsen, it was one of the best family cruise holidays we have had.
 Our kids couldn’t have had a better time and Fred.
 Olsen catered for all our needs.
 It really was the holiday of a lifetime.